League table

 How diverse and inclusive is UWE Bristol?

-UWE Bristol is 69th overall in our social inclusion index.
-Only 7 per cent of its students come from grammar or independent schools and the university ranks in the top 30 for its recruitment of white working class males (6.7 per cent of the intake).
-Nearly one in five students (18.9 per cent) are from ethnic minority backgrounds.
+UWE Bristol is 49th overall in our social inclusion index.
+Only 8.6 per cent of its students come from grammar or independent schools and the university ranks in the top 30 for its recruitment of white working class males (5.9 per cent of the intake).
+Nearly a quarter (23.5 per cent) are from ethnic minority backgrounds.

 Everything you need to know about scholarships and bursaries at UWE Bristol

-About 27 per cent of students received financial aid in 2024 in the form of bursaries and scholarships or from the Student Support Fund.
+About one in three students received financial aid in 2024 in the form of bursaries and scholarships or from the Student Support Fund.
 The £500 low-income bursary is paid every year of study, subject to annual assessment.
-There is extra support for students who are parents or carers, or who have left care or are estranged from their families.
-Subject-specific or individually funded scholarships are also offered, based on merit and widening participation criteria.
+There is support for students who are parents or carers, or who have left care or are estranged from their families.
+There are also 24 undergraduate scholarships, worth up to £30,000.

 Performance